The Rise and Fall of the Third Reich

 but the reception from academic historians was mixed.

 The book is based upon captured Nazi documents, the available diaries of propaganda minister Joseph Goebbels, of General Franz Halder, and of the Italian Foreign Minister Galeazzo Ciano, evidence and testimony from the Nuremberg trials, British Foreign Office reports, and the author's recollection of his six years in Germany (from 1934 to 1940) as a journalist, reporting on Nazi Germany for newspapers, the United Press International (UPI), and CBS Radio.

 Content and themes

 The Rise and Fall of the Third Reich is Shirer's comprehensive historical interpretation of the Nazi era, positing that German history logically proceeded from Martin Luther to Adolf Hitler; and that Hitler's accession to power was an expression of German national character, not of totalitarianism as an ideology that was internationally fashionable in the 1930s.
 The author summarised his perspective: "[T]he course of German history ... made blind obedience to temporal rulers the highest virtue of Germanic man, and put a premium on servility."
 This Sonderweg (special path or unique course) interpretation of German history was then common in American scholarship.
 Yet, despite extensive references, some academic critics consider its interpretation of Nazism to be flawed.
-The book also includes (identified) speculation, such as the theory that SS Chief Heinrich Müller afterward joined the NKVD of the USSR.
+The book also includes (identified) speculation, such as the theory that Gestapo Chief Heinrich Müller afterward joined the NKVD of the USSR.